 - Does he or she criticize me?

 - Do I feel bad about myself if I’m around him or her?

 - Have other people warned me about him or her?

 - Do I struggle to be true to myself when I’m around him or her?

 - Is he or she slowing my personal development?

 If you’re asking these questions, you’re probably already having doubts about whether you should include this person in your social circle, and that’s a red flag.
 If you’re in doubt, keep the person at arm’s length.
 You need to do what’s best for you and your mental and physical well-being.

-SOBA College Recovery, a drug rehab in NJ, offers a supportive environment in which you can recover and develop the tools you need to live a sober life.
+SOBA New Jersey’s drug rehab offers a supportive environment in which you can recover and develop the tools you need to live a sober life.
 Contact us today to find out how we can help you to overcome addiction.